Sejal0987/viRoom/README.md

    ```

  1. Class_list
-    - Contains file that shows list of all the class added by faculties.
+    - Contain file that shows list of all the class added by faculties.
  2. Event_creation
-    - Contains file to schedule offline & online class.
+    - Contain file to schedule offline & online class.
  3. SplashScreen
     - Splash screen of the App.
  4. UpdateForm